suppressio/vr-pico4-steam-linux/README.md

  `mkdir ~/alvr-server-portable`
  `tar -xvzf alvr_server_linux_portable.tar.gz -C ~/alvr-server-portable/`

-- [ ] Configure ALVR Server: to configure ALVR, open your web browser and reach the page `localhost:8082` (this is handy because you can reach this page even from your VR headset, but in this case use the address `{your pc ip address}:8082`);
+- [ ] Configure ALVR Server: open the web browser and type in the url `localhost:8082` (this is handy because you can reach this page even from your VR headset, but in this case use the address `{your pc ip address}:8082`);
 [TODO]
 - [ ] Install AudioRelay Server: download latest release, then execute the commands:
 ```
-sudo apt update
+sudo apt update /
-sudo apt upgrade -Y
+sudo apt upgrade -Y /
 sudo dpkg --install audiorelay*.deb
 ```
 [TODO install libflac8]